 - Life insurance cash value

-Your CFS1 Advisor can help you determine whether it might be a good strategy to invest some of your assets in bonds or other fixed-income investments as a way to help guard against inflation and market volatility.
-There are ways to diversify your portfolio that may help you better reach your goals.
+Worried how volatile market conditions can affect your long-term assets?
+A financial advisor can help you determine whether it might be a good strategy to invest some of your assets in bonds or other fixed-income investments as a way to help guard against inflation and market volatility.
+There are ways to diversify your portfolio that can help you balance rate of return and risk.

 When you retire, taxes can be a major expense.
-Your CFS1 Advisor can help you create a distribution strategy that will be efficient from a tax perspective.
+Your financial advisor can help you create a tax-smart distribution strategy.

 Everyone’s situation is different, however the general guideline for the order of withdrawals is: